LonamiWebs/Telethon/README.rst

 **Telethon** is Telegram client implementation in Python which uses the latest available API of Telegram.
 The project's **core only** is based on TLSharp, a C# Telegram client implementation.

+Before opening an issue about how to use the library, **please** make sure you have read and followed the steps mentioned under `Using Telethon`_!
+A lot of people ask simple questions which will only be answered as "please see the ``README.rst``".
+And you should use the search before posting an issue, too.

 .. contents:: Table of contents

 Why Telethon?